Vasily Shukshin: Biography

 Vasiliy Makarovich Shukshin was born on 25 July 1929 to a peasant family of assimilated Moksha Mordvin origin in the village of Srostki near Biysk in Siberian Krai, Soviet Union (now in Altai Krai, Russia).
 In 1933, his father, Makar Leontievich Shukshin, was arrested and executed on the charges of participating in an "anti-kolkhoz plot" during the Soviet collectivization.
 He was only rehabilitated 23 years later, in 1956.
-His mother, Maria Sergeyevna (née Popova), had to look after the survival of the entire family.
+His mother, Maria Sergeyevna (née Popova), thus had to look after the survival of the entire family.
 By 1943 Shukshin had finished seven years of village school and entered an automobile technical school in Biysk.
-In 1945, after two and a half years at the school, but before finishing, he quit to work in a kolkhoz.
+In 1945, after two and a half years at the school but before finishing, he quit to work in a kolkhoz.

 In 1946 Shukshin left his native village and worked as a metal craftsman at several enterprises in the trust Soyuzprommekhanizatsiya: at the turbine plant in Kaluga, at the tractor plant in Vladimir, etc. In 1949, Shukshin was drafted into the Navy.
 He first served as a sailor in the Baltic Fleet, then a radio operator on the Black Sea.
 In 1953 he was demobilized due to a stomach ulcer and returned to his native village.
 Having passed an external exam for high school graduation, he became a teacher of Russian, and later a school principal in Srostki.

-In 1954 Shukshin entered the directors' department of the VGIK, studied under Mikhail Romm and Sergei Gerasimov, and graduated in 1960.
-While studying at VGIK in 1958, Shukshin had his first leading role in Marlen Khutsiyev's film Two Fedors and appeared in the graduation film by Andrei Tarkovsky.
+In 1954 Shukshin entered the directors' department of the VGIK; he studied under Mikhail Romm and Sergei Gerasimov, and graduated in 1960.
+While studying at VGIK in 1958, Shukshin had his first leading role in Marlen Khutsiyev's film Two Fedors and appeared in Andrei Tarkovsky's graduation film.

-In 1958 Shukhin published his first short story "Two on the cart" in the magazine Smena.
+In 1958 he published his first short story "Two on the Cart" in the magazine Smena.
 His first collection of stories Сельские жители (Village Dwellers) was published in 1963.
 That same year, he became staff director at the Gorky Film Studio in Moscow.
 He wrote and directed Живёт такой парень (There Is This Lad).
 The film premiered in 1965, winning top honours at the All-Union Film Festival in Leningrad and the Golden Lion at the XVI International Film Festival in Venice.
 Shukshin was decorated with the Order of the Red Banner of Labour (1967), and was designated Distinguished Artist of the RSFSR (1969).

-Shukshin's main interest lay in the situation of ordinary, simple people in the present-day Soviet Union.
-He laced his films both with humor and with a melancholy tone.
+Shukshin's main interest lay in the situation of ordinary, simple people in the Soviet Union of his time.
+He laced his films with both humor and melancholy.

-Since 1964, he was married to actress Lidiya Fedoseyeva, who also appeared in several of his films.
-They have a daughter, Mariya (born 1967), who is a TV presenter.
+He married actress Lidiya Fedoseyeva in 1964; she also appeared in several of his films.
+Their daughter Mariya is a TV presenter.

-Shukshin died suddenly on 2 October 1974, on the motor ship Dunai, on the Volga river, while filming They Fought for Their Country.
+Shukshin died suddenly of a supposed heart attack on 2 October 1974, on the motor ship Dunai, on the Volga River, while filming They Fought for Their Country.
 He is buried in Novodevichy Cemetery in Moscow.